 - indefinite leave to remain in the UK

 There have been no changes the above dates due to the coronavirus outbreak and the Home Office continues to process applications.
 However, some support services and application routes have changed.

 Applying for settled status

-The easiest way to apply is to download the ‘EU Exit: ID Document Check’ app on your phone.
+You can apply by downloading the ‘EU Exit: ID Document Check’ app on your phone.
 To use the app you need a biometric identity document and either an Android phone or an iPhone 7 or above.
-There are other ways to apply if you can’t use the app and organisations that can help you if you have difficulty applying.
+At the moment you can’t send in your identity documents by post and support services are closed, so it may be difficult to apply if you don’t have the right phone and documents.

 To be eligible for settled status you usually need to have lived in the UK for at least 6 months in any 12 month period for 5 years in a row.
 You need to prove this when you apply but you can do this by giving your National Insurance number, which allows for an automated check of your residence based on tax and benefit records.
 If this check is successful you won’t need to provide any documents.

 If you’ve not lived here for 5 years in a row you may still be eligible for pre-settled status, which gives you fewer rights but can be upgraded to settled status at a later date.